How Long Are Hard Hats Good For UK Citizens?

 These hard hats are produced to reduce the impact caused by falling objects and exposure to low-voltage electrical conductors.

-The hard hat samples that fall under this category are usually proof-tested at about 2200 volts of electrical charge.
+The hard hat samples under this category are usually proof-tested at about 2200 volts of electrical charge.

 Class E (Electrical) Helmets